cedarbdd/cedar/README.markdown

 This fork contains our iPhone-specific static framework target.

+## Shared example groups

+Cedar supports shared example groups; you can declare them in one of two ways: either inline with your spec declarations, or separately.

+Declaring shared examples inline with your specs is the simplest:

+    SPEC_BEGIN(FooSpecs)

+    sharedExamplesFor(@"a similarly-behaving thing", ^(NSDictionary *context) {
+        it(@"should do something common", ^{
+            ...
+        });
+    });

+    NSDictionary *context = [NSDictionary dictionary];

+    describe(@"Something that shares behavior", ^{
+        itShouldBehaveLike(@"a similarly-behaving thing", context);
+    });

+    describe(@"Something else that shares behavior", ^{
+        itShouldBehaveLike(@"a similarly-behaving thing", context);
+    });

+    SPEC_END

+Sometimes you'll want to put shared examples in a separate file so you can use them in several specs across different files.
+You can do this using macros specifically for declaring shared example groups:

+    SHARED_EXAMPLE_GROUPS_BEGIN(GloballyCommon)

+    sharedExamplesFor(@"a thing with globally common behavior", ^(NSDictionary *context) {
+        it(@"should do something really common", ^{
+            ...
+        });
+    });

+    SHARED_EXAMPLE_GROUPS_END

+The context dictionary allows you to pass example-specific state into the shared example group.
+It is important that you define the dictionary object you pass in at spec definition time, rather than spec run time.
+To put it another way, instantiate your context dictionary in a describe block, not in a beforeEach block.

+### Long-winded explanation:
+The reason for defining your context dictionary at example definition time has to do with the way the example blocks capture state.
+If the context dictionary is nil at the point that this function executes:

+    itShouldBehaveLike(@"a similarly-behaving thing", context);

+the framework will pass that nil to the shared example group block, and all of the example blocks inside the shared example group will capture that nil value.
+Since the closure captures the parameter, not the original context variable, changing the context variable at spec run time will not affect the captured value.
+However, as long as the context dictionary is defined at the time you call the itShouldBehaveLike() function, the contained blocks will capture the pointer value of the dictionary parameter.
+You can then add values to the dictionary at spec run time, and the shared examples will have access to those values via the valid dictionary pointer.

 ## Mocks and stubs

 Cedar works fine with OCMock.
 You can download and use the [OCMock framework](http://www.mulle-kybernetik.com/software/OCMock/).